fedora-infra/fedmsg-gcm-demo/README.md

 Open Fedora Mobile and select **Fedmsg GCM Demo** from the navdrawer.
 This will spawn a new Activity which will ask you for your **Sender ID** - Input that.
-Once that is done, it will give you a **Registration ID** back.
+Once that is done, it will give you a **Registration ID** back, in the form of a sprunge.us link.
+Go to the link and copy the string.
 You'll store this in the config.
 To do this, open `config.yaml` and add an element to the `users` array.

 It should contain `registration_id`, and an array called `topics` which are the topics you wish to subscribe the device to.